-In the midst of a global health crisis, the Faculty of Medicine and Health Sciences of Stellenbosch University will be hosting the 64th Annual Academic Day on a virtual platform on the afternoons of Wednesday 26 August and Thursday 27 August 2020.
+Still in the midst of the global pandemic, the Faculty of Medicine and Health Sciences of Stellenbosch University will again be hosting its Annual Academic Day (AAD) ‒ its 65th ‒ on a virtual platform this year, on the afternoons of Wednesday 18 August and Thursday 19 August 2021.

-The virtual platform provides a unique online meeting room where all participants can meet, network, collaborate and be inspired by the outstanding research done at the Faculty of Medicine and Health Sciences.
+Following a very successful fully online AAD in 2020, the Faculty has decided to hold its 65th AAD again on a virtual platform this year.
+As in the past, this virtual platform will provide a unique online meeting room where all participants can meet, network, collaborate and be inspired by the outstanding research done at the Faculty of Medicine and Health Sciences.

-The theme for the State-of-the-Art presentations and guest speaker will be on the COVID-19 pandemic, however all other presentations submitted by staff, postdoctoral fellows and students will be presented as poster presentations in the 7 traditional multidisciplinary tracks, namely
+We will not have a central theme this year but all presentations submitted by staff, postdoctoral fellows and students will be presented as poster presentations in the eight traditional multidisciplinary tracks:

 - Infectious Diseases